b2200356817/perceptron_learning/README.md

 # Perceptron Learning Algorithm: Implementation & Analysis

 This project explores the Perceptron Learning Algorithm (PLA) for binary classification, applied to the Banknote Authentication Dataset.
-The Perceptron is a fundamental supervised learning algorithm that updates its weights iteratively to find a linear decision boundary.
+Implemented from scratch without using external machine learning libraries like sklearn, ensuring a deeper understanding of its working principles.

 Key Components:
 * Data preprocessing – Formatting class labels, handling feature scaling, and ensuring dataset integrity